 The good news is that once you lay your hand on these tomatoes, you will have seeds for as long as you want to plant them.

-Black princes are open-pollinated heirloom tomato variety.
+Black princes are an open-pollinated heirloom tomato variety.
 Thus, black prince heirloom tomatoes retain the same rich flavor and taste from their parent plants.

 It’s common practice for gardeners to keep fruits from a previous season for their seeds.